-These are the best ingredients for hormonal acne that are taking centre stage in K-Beauty in 2020.
+These are the best ingredients for hormonal acne that are taking centre stage in K-Beauty.

 What is it: A wound dressing.
 It began in hospitals, but it has been adapted as a skincare solution.

 What does it do: It creates a moistened environment to heal wounds.The gelling agent used in hydrocolloid is water binding, meaning it draws fluids to it.
 Hydrocolloid draws fluid out of wounds.

 What is it: A natural plant extract that helps calm skin and keep it clear of redness.

 What does it do: It’s perfect as a spot treatment, or as part of a serum or face mask.